gmum/counterfactual-masking/README.md

 This project is released under the MIT License.

 ## Funding
-This study was funded by the ”Interpretable and Interactive Multimodal Retrieval in Drug Discovery” project.
-The ”Interpretable and Interactive Multimodal Retrieval in Drug Discovery” project (FENG.02.02-IP.05-0040/23) is carried out within the First Team programme of the Foundation for Polish Science co-financed by the European Union under the European Funds for Smart Economy 2021-2027 (FENG).
+The work of Ł.J., M.K., and B.Z. was funded by the "Interpretable and Interactive Multimodal Retrieval in Drug Discovery" project.
+The "Interpretable and Interactive Multimodal Retrieval in Drug Discovery” project (FENG.02.02-IP.05-0040/23) is carried out within the First Team programme of the Foundation for Polish Science co-financed by the European Union under the European Funds for Smart Economy 2021-2027 (FENG).
+The work of T.D. was carried out within the "AI-Based Virtual Screening Assistant" project (LIDER15/0033/2024) funded by the National Center for Research and Development (Poland) under the LIDER XV program.
 We gratefully acknowledge Polish high-performance computing infrastructure PLGrid (HPC Center: ACK Cyfronet AGH) for providing computer facilities and support within computational grant no. PLG/2025/018272.

 ## Citation
 If you find this work useful, please cite our paper: